Fujifilm X-A1 vs Panasonic GX80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A1 and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-A1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A1 was succeeded by the Fujifilm X-A2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-A1 better than the Panasonic GX80 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.